jumbry/Flask-fileserver/README.md

 * list all files that have been uploaded using the url /list
 * download a file by clicking the link from /list

+<b>Notes:</b>
+* As usual in Flask, <b>main.py</b> uses html templates located in /opt/app/templates
+* If you extend <b>main.py</b> to do more (and that's the idea!), remember to add any additional modules to <b>requirements.txt</b> and also install them with pip to ensure they are available
+* Every time you modify <b>main.py</b>, your changes will not take effect until Supervisor updates to run the Python app.
+To force this, enter the commands:

+supervisorctl reread

+supervisorctl update

  [tutorial-gce]: https://cloud.google.com/python/tutorials/getting-started-on-compute-engine